Un'estate italiana

 The song achieved success on the charts of several European countries.

 Release

 For the Italian release, Moroder addressed Gianna Nannini and Edoardo Bennato, who rewrote the lyrics and took the song to the top of the charts in Italy and Switzerland.
 From January to September 1990, the song was the best-selling single in Italy.
 The song was presented for the first time by the two singer-songwriters in Milan in December 1989, and performed live during the opening ceremony, held on 8 June 1990, in Milan, before the Argentina–Cameroon opening match, followed later also by the English version.
 It describes the desire to win, and score a goal.

 The song was among the first to contain a single instrumental version (indicated as a karaoke version) and to be published as a maxi single.

-English version

-The English version, released under the name "To Be Number One", and performed by Giorgio Moroder Project (Singers: Joe Milner, Moll Anderson, Paula Mulcahy Keane) was the opening theme to RAI TV programmes and matches related to the 1990 FIFA World Cup.

 Cover versions

 In 1990, Hong Kong singer Alan Tam covered this song in Cantonese under the title "Ideals and Peace" (理想與和平 (Leisoeng jyu woping)).

 In 2014, The Italian Tenors covered this song.